PassByYou888/LingoFuse-Tools/src/pascal_c_to_json_abi/code_decl_to_json_abi_knowledge_base.md

 }
 ```

-### 6.6 LV1 Model JSON Shape
+### 6.7 LV1 Model JSON Shape

-`GenerateAll` actually consumes this JSON.
-If you feed it directly via `SetModelJson`, it must contain the following fields:
+`GenerateAll` consumes this JSON.
+If you feed it directly via `SetModelJson`, it must contain:

 ```json
 {